En-J-A/AraConv/README.md

-# AraConv: Arabic Conversation model
+# Arabic-ToD: Arabic Task Oriented Dialogue dataset

 This repository includes the dataset of the paper:
 AraConv: Developing an Arabic Task-Oriented Dialogue System Using Multi-Lingual Transformer Model mT5 [https://www.mdpi.com/2076-3417/12/4/1881]